-Ninth Grade Retreat (September 27-28, 2018)
+Ninth Grade Retreat

 Students entering the ninth grade at Cretin-Derham Hall come from many different schools in the metro area.
 Drawing from the students’ energy and enthusiasm, the annual Ninth Grade Retreat seeks to build a community of faith that offers respect for one another.

-Designed for students to experience a retreat in a smaller group context, the Tenth Grade Class Retreat involves students choosing a retreat that interests them.
-Held at different locations on the same day, some of the retreat options have included: Eucharist: God’s Love in the Food, Reflective Writing, the Spirituality of J.R.
+Designed for students to experience a retreat in a smaller group context, the Sophomore Class Retreat involves students choosing a retreat that interests them.
+Held at different locations on the same day, some of the retreat options have included: Eucharist: God’s Love in the Food, Reflective Writing, the Spirituality of J.R.R.
 Tolkien, Leap for Children, Habitat for Humanity, Nature Retreat, N.E.T.
 Retreat, Diversity Retreat at De LaSalle High School, Lion King Retreat, and a Photography Retreat.

-Designed and facilitated by the twelfth grade religion teachers, students attend their retreat with their religion class.
+Designed and facilitated by the twelfth-grade religion teachers, students attend their retreat with their religion class.
 Unlike the other class retreats, the Twelfth Grade Retreat includes an overnight at a local retreat center.
 During the retreat, students can deepen their relationship with God within the relationships they have with one another during prayer, common meals, recreation, and faith sharing.